DiscoverDataScience.org

 • Preserve a repository of all data architecture artifacts

-Skills needed to become a Data Architect
+Skills Needed to Become a Data Architect

 Data architects are highly trained workers, who are fluent in a wide range of programming languages as well as other technologies, and must be good communicators with keen business insights.
 Data architects must have strong attention to detail, as any problems in coding can cost a business millions to repair.